John Chiene: Life

+In 1872 Chiene was elected a member of the Harveian Society of Edinburgh and served as president in 1903.
 He was elected a Fellow of the Royal Society of Edinburgh in 1874, his main proposer being Sir Robert Christison.
 In 1892 he was elected a member of the Aesculapian Club.

 From 1882 to 1909 he performed a critical and hugely influential role as Professor of Surgery at the University of Edinburgh, replacing Professor James Spence in this role.
 His candidature received letters of support both from Joseph Lister and Louis Pasteur.
 Through his teaching many major surgical advances were made which, through his many students, had a major impact around the globe.
 Through the 1880s his assistant was Dr Alexander Edington.
 On his retirement in 1909 the faculty presented him with a bronze medal.
 He was succeeded in the Chair of Surgery by Professor Henry Alexis Thomson.

-In 1900 he is listed as living at 26 Charlotte Square, one of Edinburgh’s most prestigious addresses, and the part of the central pavilion on the south side.
+In 1900 he is listed as living at 26 Charlotte Square, one of Edinburgh's most prestigious addresses, and the part of the central pavilion on the south side.
 He was elected President of the Royal College of Surgeons of Edinburgh for 1897 to 1899.
 His life-long friend, Sir John Halliday Croom was also his neighbour, living at 25 Charlotte Square.

 In the Boer War he served as Consulting Surgeon to the Field Forces in South Africa.
 At this time the government then paid him the huge sum of £5000 per annum.
 His service was recognised by his appointment in 1902 s a Companion of the Order of the Bath (CB).
-He served as President of the Royal College of Surgeons from 1897-99.
+He served as President of the Royal College of Surgeons from 1897 to 1899.
 Chiene was awarded the honorary degree of LLD by the University of Edinburgh.

 Chiene retired to "Aithernie", a large villa in Davidson's Mains on the west side of Edinburgh.
 He died in Edinburgh on 29 May 1923.
 He is buried in Dean Cemetery in western Edinburgh, just south-west of the main entrance with his wife Elizabeth Mary Lyall (1843-1932), and children, Fanny (d.1900) and George L. Chiene FRCSEd (1873-1951).